BetJohn/IntroductionToRobotics/README.md

 The RGB LED pins get the values from the potentiometers mapped from 0 to 255.

-This is the circuit setup
+## This is the circuit setup
 ![Sample](https://github.com/BetJohn/IntroductionToRobotics/blob/main/Homework1/ledRGB_Setup.jpg)

-### The code for this task is in the file: [https://github.com/BetJohn/IntroductionToRobotics/blob/main/Homework1/ledRGB.ino]
+Code can be download [here](https://github.com/BetJohn/IntroductionToRobotics/blob/main/Homework1/ledRGB.ino)